Table of Contents:

 Promotes the release of human growth hormone

 Although Delta waves are vital to deep, restorative sleep, if they’re prominently experienced during the waking hours, they can affect brain performance.
-Therefore, excessive Delta waves have been associated with brain injuries, learning problems, and ADHD.
+Therefore, excessive Delta waves during the day have been associated with brain injuries, learning problems, and ADHD.

 Theta Brainwaves (4 – 7 Hz) – Deep Meditation and First Stages of Sleep

 In the waking state, Theta Waves are most profound during meditation, spiritual activities, and deep reflection.
 Great ideas can come from this state as people become more connected to their inner selves.
-It is also a form of daydreaming.
 If you have ever been driving down a highway and found yourself in a state of mind where the last few miles went by in the blink of an eye, then you were in a mixture of Theta and Alpha states.